-- a. a good standard of security for individual building occupiers in terms of: safe pedestrian access to, and entrance points into, buildings; a high level of security for the private (rear) side of buildings (including gardens); and secure cycle, motor cycle and car parking facilities; - b. well defined defensible space around buildings to clearly distinguish between private and community space, and the public realm; and - c. an attractive and safe public realm. - 3.52 3.65 Although the security of users is essential to individual buildings this must not be at the expense of a safe, attractive adjoining public realm.
-People feel most comfortable and confident using well-lit areas where they feel they can be seen and heard by other people. - 3.53 3.66 This is a complex issue that should be the subject of careful planning and design from the outset.
+- a. a good standard of security for individual building occupiers in terms of: safe pedestrian access to, and entrance points into, buildings; a high level of security for the private (rear) side of buildings (including gardens); and secure cycle, motor cycle and car parking facilities; - b. well defined defensible space around buildings to clearly distinguish between private and community space, and the public realm; and - c. an attractive and safe public realm. - 3.68 Although the security of users is essential to individual buildings this must not be at the expense of a safe, attractive adjoining public realm.
+People feel most comfortable and confident using well-lit areas where they feel they can be seen and heard by other people. - 3.69 This is a complex issue that should be the subject of careful planning and design from the outset.
 Thoughtful design can be an important instrument in enhancing a general sense of well-being and making places more user-friendly and secure.
-It can help open up areas to as many groups of users as possible and create a shared confidence in the use of streets and other facilities. - 3.54 3.67 As a general rule, the best way to ensure safety and security both for occupiers of individual buildings and people using the adjoining public areas is to design for human presence and natural surveillance where any wrong doing can be clearly seen within and around new developments.
-This may include: - a. fronting buildings onto the public realm; - b. maximising the extent of active frontages with entrances and windows, and minimising the use of blank walls that face onto pedestrian routes and public spaces; - c. mixing uses, particularly at ground floor level, and designing routes that encourage maximum pedestrian activity at different times of the day and night; - d. ensuring that the routes between building entrances, public transport stops and car parks are overlooked and well lit;
+It can help open up areas to as many groups of users as possible and create a shared confidence in the use of streets and other facilities. - 3.70 As a general rule, the best way to ensure safety and security both for occupiers of individual buildings and people using the adjoining public areas is to design for human presence and natural surveillance where any wrong doing can be clearly seen within and around new developments.
+This may include: - a. fronting buildings onto the public realm; - maximising the extent of active frontages with entrances and windows, and minimising the use of blank walls that face onto pedestrian routes and public spaces; - mixing uses, particularly at ground floor level, and designing routes that encourage maximum pedestrian activity at different times of the day and night; - d. ensuring that the routes between building entrances, public transport stops and car parks are overlooked and well lit;

-- e. taking care not to make planting so high or thick that it can hide potential wrongdoers; and - f. ensuring that pedestrian routes through or alongside developments are as safe and secure as possible. - 3.55 3.68 Guidance on design for safety and security can be found in the Council's supplementary planning guidance note "Design Against Crime" and in Government circular 5/94.
+- e. taking care not to make planting so high or thick that it can hide potential wrongdoers; and - f. ensuring that pedestrian routes through or alongside developments are as safe and secure as possible. - 3.71 Guidance on design for safety and security can be found in the Council's supplementary planning guidance Design Against Crime and in Government Circular 5/94 Planning Out Crime.
 All developments should take into consideration the principles of Crime Prevention Through Environmental Design (CPTED) and developers are recommended to consult the Architectural Liaison Unit of Greater Manchester Police for advice in this regard.
+Certain further guidance on designing for safety and security will be included in a supplementary planning document on urban design that will be prepared by the Council.